-The Howdy Bots team is sponsored by ATX Robotics, a local non-profit organization dedicated to sponsoring FIRST teams.
-We are not affiliated with any public or private schools thereby allowing our membership to be open to all students regardless of their educational affiliation.
+The Howdy Bots team is sponsored by ATX Robotics, a local 501(c)(3) non-profit organization dedicated to sponsoring FIRST teams.
+We are not affiliated with any public or private schools, thereby allowing our membership to be open to all students regardless of their educational affiliation.

-3. About FIRST and FRC
+3. ABOUT FIRST AND FRE